L-1 Visa Denial | Top 5 Reasons, Latest Rejection Rates, Next Steps

 While, in many cases, you must first appeal to the AAO before moving on to a District Court, there are some situations that allow you to go directly to a judicial review.
 In this case, you would need to prove that the L-1 denial by the USCIS was a decision that was arbitrary, capricious, or irrational.

-While this may seem like a golden opportunity to overturn the USCIS’ L-1 visa denial and gain approval, it is important to have your facts in order by having them compiled by an attorney that knows immigration law inside and out.
+While this may seem like a golden opportunity to overturn the USCIS’s L-1 visa denial and gain approval, it is important to have your facts in order by having them compiled by an attorney who knows immigration law inside and out.

 Schedule a Consultation